MNiMORPH/Margay-guide/README.md

 I started by gathering all the materials I'd need.

-- Margay data logger (ATMega 1284p 8 MHz)
+- Margay data logger (Mine was ATMega 1284p 8 MHz)
     - This is a small data logger that will eventually collect data in the field, but it needs to be set up and programmed before it can do that.
-- Programmer (AVR ISP mkll)
+- Programmer (Mine was the AVR ISP mkll)
     - This is a device that will allow us to **burn a bootloader** (I'll define this below) onto the Margay board.
 - USB-B cable
     - This is used to connect the programmer to the laptop.